 The phrase “annual theme” doesn’t roll off the tongue quite as easily as “new year’s resolution,” but choosing a theme for the year may lead to better results.
-For the last two years, I’ve abandoned resolutions, and I have found three main benefits:
+For the last two years, I’ve abandoned resolutions, and I have found several main benefits:

 - You can’t really “fail” at a theme.
 You can grow more or less mindful of it as the year progresses, but it doesn’t set you up to disappoint yourself or beat yourself up over an unmet goal.
 Goal-setting has a lot of power.
 I don’t mean to suggest anyone should abandon it entirely.
 But arbitrary dictates based on the change of the calendar won’t help you attain goals and may actually undermine you.

 - In 2016, I chose “look up” as my theme.
 I can’t say that I maintained consistent optimism in the face of all the twists and turns of the year, but looking up, more positively, looking up at the future, looking up at a higher goal for myself–these thematic thoughts provided a touchstone for me through all the ups and downs of the year.
 If I had decided to resolve to “be more optimistic,” I wouldn’t call it a success and would likely have given in within a month.

 - Actions make more sense with reasons behind them.
 Think about previous years when you’ve tried resolutions, especially common resolutions like exercise, weight loss, quitting smoking.
 You can’t just get commitment off the shelf as a pre-packaged “product,” which is really what resolutions like that typically are.

 - If you didn’t succeed with your past resolutions, ask yourself whether you really anchored that goal on a deep reason – to perform better at work, to live longer and with greater health for your loved ones, to have more impact in the world around you.
 When you do have a deep reason, which you can keep in mind using an annual theme, you’ll do better with your goals.